lbugasu/nyu-routes/README.md

-# NYU_Shuttle
+# NYU Routes

-This is my development of the Web App version of NYU Shuttle
+Developing of the Web App version of NYU Shuttle

 Being a student in the city of New York can be hectic.
 Expecially being a student whose campus is NYC can be frustrating, with trying to catch the bus, trying to get coffee before catching the bus, trying to plan when to do groceries so that you get home in time.